-Once the budget and target audiences have been figured out, it is time to set the advertising plan.
-The methods that are chosen will depend on the funding and target audience.
-Here are some of the most customary approaches:
+Once the budget and target audiences have been determined, it is time to set the advertising plan.
+The methods chosen will depend on the funding and target audience.
+Here are some customary approaches:

-- Email Advertising.
-Much like print advertising, emails directly reach potential or current customers, yet is also not known to be the most effective method.
+- Email.
+Much like print, emails directly reach potential or current customers, yet is also not known to be the most effective.
 With an average open rate of only a mere 20%, a company may have to pay the additional cost of hiring an outside advertising or marketing firm to purchase a mailing list.

-- Media Advertising.
+- Traditional Media.
 This advertising utilizes television and radio ads, and can be quite costly.
 A company not only has to purchase the slots for television or radio, they must also create something that highlights their services or products.
-If you are lucky enough to find that your preferred audience happens to enjoy a lot of television time at home or spends a good deal of time in a vehicle, this could be the most beneficial forms of advertising, and worth the cost.
+If you are lucky enough to find that your preferred audience enjoys television time at home or spends significant time on the road, this could be the most beneficial forms of advertising, and worth the cost.
 Be wary of the technology of DVR’s, though, research shows that much of the advertising is bypassed by fast-forwarding.

-- Digital Advertising.
+- Digital.
 Web pages can be for anything, for any type of company, and there are ads everywhere.
-Ads traditionally embed a link to the company web page, and positive results from this type of advertising have been shown to be on the rise.
+Ads traditionally embed a link to the company web page, and positive results from this type of advertising are on the rise.

 Reaching customers is the next step now that the advertising plan is set.
 This is the time to identify the media that will be used to support the plan.
 In addition, time must be invested to actually engage the plan.
 The final step is to assess the results, determine your conversion rate and how well, or not well, the plan worked.
 In order to do this, the following needs to be considered: